wurthless-elektroniks/smc360/docs/ipc.md

 ### 0x12 - Get SMC version and two persistent memory cells

+Input bytes:

-Input: `0x12`
+0. Command `0x12`

-Returns the following bytes:
+Output bytes:

+0. Command `0x12`
 1. SMC program type (should be the same as the byte at 0x100)
 2. SMC major version (should be the same as the byte at 0x101)
 3. SMC minor version (should be the same as the byte at 0x102)
 4. Persistent memory cell A
 5. Persistent memory cell B

+See versions.md for list of bytes expected to be returned here.

 This is actually the first command the CPU sends to the SMC, although it's in hwinit so it's understandable that a lot of people missed it.
+The Free60 Wiki actually [documented this](https://github.com/Free60Project/wiki/blob/75eedd404016907900722d577fb97e28c2ea71d8/Boot_Process.md), although in an incorrect way (it says that hwinit performs the SMC handshake).

 For whatever reason, the program doesn't actually read the header bytes at 0x100~0x102; instead it hardcodes those values right into the command handler.
 Here's how it looks in the Falcon SMC: